 Your child may need to work longer and harder just to keep up in class and their opportunity to excel diminishes.
 They are not able to use their intelligence for learning because their mental effort is needed to compensate for processing skill gaps that make learning more difficult.

 Once processing and learning skills are strong, your child can advance to grade level and beyond.

 Hardy In-Depth Learning Blueprint serves as a guide for skill development.
-We begin with an assessment to pinpoint the weaknesses that interfere with learning at grade level.
+We begin with an evaluation to pinpoint the weaknesses that interfere with learning at grade level.
 A ‘blueprint’ plan is created to address academic weaknesses while working to fill the gaps in underlying processing and learning skills.
 This helps build confidence and creates forward momentum as your child takes steps toward success.